Library Board & Policy

 Library Code of Conduct

-In order to prevent disruptions to library services, ensure the safety of the public and staff, and maintain the security of library property, the New Tecumseth Public Library Board has approved the
+In order to prevent disruptions to Library services, ensure the safety of the public and staff, and maintain the security of Library property, all persons on the property of the New Tecumseth Public Library must follow the Code of Conduct:

 - Any behavior that is unsafe, disrupts others’ use and enjoyment of the Library, or is inappropriate to the Library’s purpose will be dealt with immediately by staff.
 Library privileges may be restricted or withdrawn for such behavior.